varigeri92/GenesisEngine/README.md

 How to build:
 1. Clone with submodules.
-    * Clone or download the [test project], (This is the PROJECT_DIR you edit in the premake file) if there is no project it will just chrash.
+    * Clone or download the [Test Project], (This is the PROJECT_DIR you edit in the premake file) if there is no project it will just chrash.
 3. Open Premake.lua and edit the Paths PROJECT_DIR and RESOURCE_DIR(This is currently "\GenesisEngine\Resources" should be absolute!)
     * Build the Assimp CMake Project.
     * Build the Assimp libraries in Release configuration.